paketo-buildpacks/rfcs/text/0000-allow-preview-dependencies-minor-and-patch.md

-# Allow users to consume pre-release depedencies
+# Allow users to consume pre-release depedencies for an existing major version

 ## Summary

 Each buildpack has a list of dependencies that can be provided.
-This list could also contain pre-releases so that the buildpack can provide early access to some dependencies.
+This list could also contain pre-releases for existing major versions so that the buildpack can provide early access to some dependencies.

 ## Motivation